wakatime/wakaq-ts/README.md

   */
   hardTimeout: Duration.minute(15),

   /* Number of worker processes.
-Must be an int.
+Must be an int or str which evaluates to an
+     int.
+The variable "cores" is replaced with the number of processors on the current machine.
   */
-  concurrency: 2,
+  concurrency: 'cores*4',

   /* List your queues and their priorities.
   */